Jump to

 As you begin to grow your portfolio and your credibility, you can start pitching to larger media outlets that can pay more for your work or apply to ongoing freelance gigs that you may find on standard job listing sites.

-When you’re a freelancer, developing a relationship with editors and publicists is key to finding ongoing work.
 You’ll also find it helpful to build your personal brand and online following, as having a large audience reading, listening to, or watching your reviews can make your work even more desirable to potential publishers.

 3. Start Your Own Blog

 If you want to be your own boss and set your own deadlines, you can consider creating your own film review blog to get complete control over your work.
-This will allow you to decide what movies you want to watch and review.
-Plus, you’ll earn 100% of any money you make from ads or sponsorship.

 However, this is the most difficult route to take if you want to make money online fast.

 You’ll have to learn how to start a website, create your social media channels, and market yourself to build your following.
-For aspiring multimedia movie critics, you’ll also have to create a YouTube channel or profile on your desired platform.

 Once you get to the point where your blog is monetized, it will likely still take a while before you can turn your movie critiques into a full-time job, if that’s your goal.

 As long as you’re willing to put in the effort, starting your own blog has virtually no job requirements, lowering the barrier to entry, and provides an enormous amount of flexibility.
-It’s an excellent way to make extra cash while fulfilling your passions — writing reviews the way you want to instead of following someone else’s rules.

 Turn Your Passion into a Career